 Also known as the directors report, the board report is a document prepared by the directors of a company.
 It contains essential information about the company’s finances, operations, and managerial structure.
-The board report is prepared by the director of the company.
 As a director, you should provide detailed information in the board report about the actions and responsibilities that you have undertaken in a given financial year.

 What are the constituents of a board report?